cdrini/v8.dev/src/blog/understanding-ecmascript-part-2.md

 >     1. Return the value of the `thisValue` component of the reference `V`.
 > 1. Return `GetBase(V)`.

-For `o2.foo`, we don't take the branch in step 2, since it's not a super reference (such as `super.foo`), but we take step 3 and return the base value of the reference which is `o2`.
+For `o2.foo`, we don't take the branch in step 2, since it's not a Super Reference (such as `super.foo`), but we take step 3 and return the base value of the Reference which is `o2`.

-Piecing everything together, we find out that we set the `Receiver` to be the base of the original reference, and then we keep it unchanged during the prototype chain walk.
+Piecing everything together, we find out that we set the `Receiver` to be the base of the original Reference, and then we keep it unchanged during the prototype chain walk.
 Finally, if the property we find is an accessor property, we use the `Receiver` as the **this value** when calling it.

 In particular, the **this value** inside a getter refers to the original object where we tried to get the property from, not the one where we found the property during the prototype chain walk.